Sojourn Music: History

-This album marked the first time a Sojourn single appeared on a Worship Leader SongSelect compilation CD (“Refuge”) or received significant internet radio airplay (“Warrior”).
+This album marked the first time a Sojourn single appeared on a Worship Leader SongSelect compilation CD ("Refuge") or received significant internet radio airplay ("Warrior").
 It also marked the first time a Sojourn record appeared on iTunes’ Top Twenty downloads list of Christian albums.

 In 2010, Cosper decided to record the second Watts volume at White Arc Studios with producer Paul Mahern, whose production/engineering credits include music by John Mellencamp, Over The Rhine, and many other artists.
 He scheduled studio time for early 2011.

-To satiate listeners who were waiting for a Sojourn Music follow-up to 2009's Over The Grave, Cosper decided to record two EPs and package them together.
-These EPs featured the vocals and songwriting of two popular Louisville artists who had joined Cosper's salaried staff as Worship Directors of Sojourn Church campuses: Jamie Barnes, who entitled his EP The Mercy Seat, and Brooks Ritter, who called his The War.
-Sojourn released these EPs together in February 2011.
-Each immediately climbed into the iTunes Top Ten Christian downloads, and the song “Absent From Flesh” quickly became one of Sojourn's top-selling singles.
+Cosper decided to record two EPs and package them together.
+These EPs featured the vocals and songwriting of two Louisville artists who had joined Cosper's salaried staff as Worship Directors of Sojourn Church campuses: Jamie Barnes, who entitled his EP The Mercy Seat, and Brooks Ritter, who called his The War.
+Sojourn released these EPs in February 2011.
+Each immediately climbed into the iTunes Top Ten Christian downloads, and the song "Absent From Flesh" quickly became one of Sojourn's top-selling singles.

-Sojourn recorded The Water And The Blood: The Hymns Of Isaac Watts, Volume Two in one snowy weekend at Mahern's studio.
-They played live and recorded to analog tape, giving the album a classic sound.
+Sojourn recorded The Water And The Blood: The Hymns Of Isaac Watts, Volume Two over the span of one weekend at Mahern's studio.
+They played live and recorded to analog tape.
 When Sojourn released it on Good Friday, 2011, it became their longest-running Top Ten Christian album download.
 It was also the first Sojourn product to be released on vinyl, in a two-LP collectors edition.
 Like Over The Grave, this closing volume of the Isaac Watts project featured a large cast of musicians and many songwriting collaborations, including members who had been involved since The Reverence And The Noise days as well as some who had joined the community after the release of Over The Grave.
 The Water And The Blood became the most widely reviewed Sojourn record to date, gaining positive reviews in CCM Magazine, Christianity Today, leading Christian blogs as well as Americana and folk music websites.

-During the 2011 season of Advent and Christmas, Sojourn released A Child is Born, featuring in-house recordings of classic hymns, Sojourn originals, and covers of songs written by other artists.
+During the 2011 season of Advent and Christmas, Sojourn released A Child is Born, featuring recordings of classic hymns, Sojourn originals, and covers of songs written by other artists.
 On Good Friday, 2012, Sojourn recorded a live album at Louisville's Memorial Auditorium.
-The album was released as Come Ye Sinners on November 20, 2012 and again featured a mixture of Sojourn originals (some appearing for the first time) and covers.
+The album was released as Come Ye Sinners on November 20, 2012, and again featured a mixture of Sojourn originals (some appearing for the first time) and covers.